LucasBehrendt/tech-blog/README.md

   - The about page serves as a short introduction to the blog and what users can expect to find.
 The text emphasize that everyone is welcome to become members and start sharing their thought with other members, regardless of whether a user is looking for tips, or want to write reviews etc.

+  - A link to the contact page can be found here, that lets users send an inquiry to the administration of the site.

   - A fitting image of a guy overwhelmed with tech gadgets helps relate to users.

   <details>